 - Use Your Phone To Check Your Teeth

 You don’t really need to carry a pocket mirror around for post-meal teeth checks these days if you have a smartphone.
 If you already have a compact in your purse that you would like to use, go for it, but don’t feel the need to buy a special mirror for your teeth.

 - Remember To Tell Your Orthodontist About Your Trip

 Whether you’ll have braces during study abroad, your 6-week backpacking trip through South East Asia, or even just during a weeklong summer vacation with your family, you need to let your orthodontist know as soon as you can.

 If your trip is short, he or she can make sure to send you home with extra dental wax and rubber bands in case you accidentally leave them behind at the hotel.
-If you trip is longer, like study abroad, you’ll want to let your orthodontist know as soon as possible so he or she can make the appropriate adjustments to your treatment plan.
+If your trip is longer, like studying abroad, you’ll want to let your orthodontist know as soon as possible so he or she can make the appropriate adjustments to your treatment plan.

 - Tired of Traveling?
 6 Ways To Get Over Travel Burnout

 - Study Abroad Preparation Checklist: 5 Things to do BEFORE Studying Abroad

 Final Tips for Traveling with Braces